Antonio Gracias

-Antonio Gracias is an American billionaire businessman who founded Valor Equity Partners.
+Antonio Gracias is an American businessman who founded Valor Equity Partners.
 He has been on the board of directors for several companies in which Valor has invested, including Tesla, Inc. and SpaceX.

 A longtime ally of Elon Musk, Gracias has received media attention for his participation in the Department of Government Efficiency.
-Forbes estimates his net worth at US$2.2 billion as of April 2025.
+Forbes estimated his net worth at US$2.2 billion as of April 2025, while his stake in SpaceX was worth more than US$65 billion as of June 2026.

 Early life and education

+Gracias was born in Detroit, Michigan to immigrant parents.
+His father was a neurosurgeon from India and his mother a pharmacist from Spain running a shop.

-Gracias was born in Detroit, Michigan and grew up in Grand Rapids.
-He attended Georgetown University where he pursued a joint degree program in the Walsh School of Foreign Service, graduating with a BSFS and MSFS with a concentration in international economics in 1993.
+Gracias attended Georgetown University where he pursued a joint degree program in the Walsh School of Foreign Service, graduating with a BSFS and MSFS with a concentration in international economics in 1993.

 He also studied abroad at Waseda University in Tokyo, Japan, later returning to that city for a fellowship with Nikko Securities.
 He later attended the University of Chicago Law School, graduating with a JD in 1998.

 As of 2025, Gracias is a member of the board of advisors for the Walsh School of Foreign Service at Georgetown University, as well as the University of Chicago board of trustees.

-Investing career
+Career

-While in law school, Gracias founded MG Capital, a private equity firm whose core team formed the basis for the founding of Valor Equity Partners in 1995.
-In addition to Tesla and SpaceX, Valor's portfolio companies include Anduril Industries, Neuralink, Reddit, Eight Sleep, and Zipline (drone delivery company).
+While in law school, in 1995, Gracias founded MG Capital, a private equity firm whose core team formed the basis for the founding of Valor Equity Partners.
+He is Valor's chief executive officer and chief investment officer.
 Valor often invests in companies led or funded by Elon Musk.
+In addition to Tesla and SpaceX, Valor's portfolio companies include Anduril Industries, Neuralink, Reddit, Eight Sleep, and Zipline.

+Gracias was a member of Tesla’s board of directors from 2007 to 2021.

+Gracias is a trustee of The Aspen Institute.
+He is also a member of the board of the Pritzker School of Molecular Engineering at the University of Chicago and a member of the University of Chicago board of trustees.
+Gracias was named as one of the Presidential Ambassadors for Global Entrepreneurship by President Obama in May 2015.